Rectified LpJEPA: Joint-Embedding Predictive Architectures with Sparse and Maximum-Entropy Representations

 Substituting back into the eigendecomposition yields

 which is a scalar multiple of the identity.
-Hence all off-diagonal entries of $\mathbf{\Sigma}$ vanish and the covariance matrix is isotropic. \end{proof} Thus we have shown that by sampling eigenvectors $\{\mathbf{u}_i\}_{i=1}^{d}$, we can explicitly control the covariance matrix of neural network features.
+Hence all off-diagonal entries of $\mathbf{\Sigma}$ vanish and the covariance matrix is isotropic. \end{proof} Thus, matching the target projected marginals along covariance eigenvectors is sufficient to control the centered covariance matrix of neural network features.
 In practice, we always have $B\ll D$.
 Thus truncated SVD has $\mathcal{O}(B^2D)$ complexity using dense methods \citep{golub2013matrix}, or $\mathcal{O}(BDk)$ when computing only the top-$k$ eigenvectors via Lanczos or randomized methods \citep{parlett1998symmetric,halko2011finding}.

-Since our feature matrix $\mathbf{Z}\in\mathbb{R}^{B\times D}$ is obtained after rectifications, RDMReg thus recovers a form of Non-Negative VCReg, where we regularize non-negative neural network features to have isotropic covariance matrix.
-In fact, we can also view this as a non-negative matrix factorization (NMF) \citep{NIPS2000_f9d11525}:
+Since our feature matrix $\mathbf{Z}\in\mathbb{R}^{B\times D}$ is obtained after rectifications, this gives a non-negative analogue of covariance regularization when eigenvector projections are used: it encourages non-negative neural network features to have isotropic centered covariance.
+This second-order view is related to, but weaker than, exact recovery of the full VICReg objective.
+If one uses an uncentered second-moment penalty instead of centered covariance, the corresponding empirical objective can be written in a non-negative matrix-factorization-like form \citep{NIPS2000_f9d11525}:

-where $\tilde{\mathbf{Z}}:=(1/\sqrt{B-1})\cdot\mathbf{Z}$ is always non-negative.
+where $\tilde{\mathbf{Z}}:=(1/\sqrt{B})\cdot\mathbf{Z}$ remains non-negative for rectified features.
+We therefore distinguish this uncentered NMF interpretation from the centered covariance statement in Proposition~\ref{proposition:nonnegvcregrecovery}.
 Non-Negative Contrastive Learning (NCL) \citep{wang2024nonnegativecontrastivelearning} shows that applying SimCLR loss over rectified features recovers a form of NMF over the rescaled variant of the Gram matrix.
 Based on the Gram-Covariance matrix duality between contrastive and non-contrastive learning \citep{Garridoduality}, we observe a similar duality in NMF and defer the detailed investigations to future work.